lab1092/blender-manual_ja/manual/render/cycles/nodes/shaders.rst

 ===========

 Mix or add shaders together.
-Mixing can be used for material layering, where the :guilabel:`Fac` input may, for example, be connected to a Blend Weight node.
+Mixing can be used for material layering, where the *Fac* input may, for example, be connected to a Blend Weight node.

 Shader inputs
-   Shaders to mix, such that incoming rays hit either with the specified probability in the :guilabel:`Fac` socket.
+   Shaders to mix, such that incoming rays hit either with the specified probability in the *Fac* socket.
 Fac input
    Blend weight to use for mixing two shaders;
    at zero it uses the first shader entirely and at one the second shader.